Open and close assemblies

 With dotPeek, you can open any .NET assemblies, decompile and explore their contents.
 Assemblies can be decompiled and presented as C# code, IL code, or original source code can be fetched from local or remote location using PDB files and symbol servers.
-For more information, see Code Presentation Options.
+For more information, refer to Presentation options for compiled code.

 Supported assembly file types include:

-- In the main menu, chooseand then select an assembly file.
+From the main menu, chooseand then select an assembly file.

-- For .dll files: By double-clicking a file in Windows Explorer (provided that Windows Explorer integration is enabled on the page of dotPeek options) For .dll and .exe files: By right-clicking a file in Windows Explorer and selecting Browse with JetBrains dotPeek.
+For .dll files: By double-clicking a file in Windows Explorer (provided that Windows Explorer integration is enabled on the Browse with JetBrains dotPeek.page of dotPeek options) For .dll and .exe files: By right-clicking a file in Windows Explorer and selecting

 The opened assembly showing its name and version is added to the Assembly Explorer window.
 You can explore it by expanding the assembly node and its child nodes.
-Double-click on code symbols to decompile and view the corresponding code.
-For more information, see Working with Code.
+Double-click code symbols to decompile and view the corresponding code.
+For more information, refer to Study code.

 As dotPeek does not make any modifications to the opened assemblies, you can close them by removing from the Assembly Explorer window.